gautham-nookala/countries-app/README.md

 5. Follow the link that gets outputted in the terminal to open in browser

-### Login Credentials

-- Email address: user@example.com
-- Password: password123

 ## Features

 - Browse and search countries from around the world
 - View detailed information about each country
+- Basic authentication with router guard implementation
+- Using best practices in web development
+- Fetching only the fields we need to speed up load times
 - Responsive design that works on desktop and mobile devices
 - Clean, intuitive user interface
-- Basic authentication with router guard implementation

 ## Future Improvements

+1. Add proper state management using Context API or Redux for shared state, authentication, and theming
-1. Implement virtualization for long lists to improve performance
+2. Implement virtualization for long lists to improve performance
+3. Create separate custom hooks for data fetching to improve code organization
+4. Implement actual user authentication and account management
+5. Clean up components to extract more common logic and keep them small
+6. Refactor the data table to take keys/values and dynamically generate content as opposed to the current hardcoded nature
+7. Extract SVGs into componentized icons for better maintainability and reusability
-2. Add pagination for better navigation through large datasets
+8. Add pagination for better navigation through large datasets
+9. Improve error handling and add fallback UI
-3. Enhance UX by remembering a country's position in the list when navigating back
+10. Enhance UX by remembering a country's position in the list when navigating back
-4. Improve error handling and add fallback UI
-5. Refine responsiveness based on specific mobile designs rather than assumptions
-6. Implement actual user authentication and account management
-7. Create separate custom hooks for data fetching to improve code organization
-8. Add proper state management using Context API or Redux for shared state, authentication, and theming
-9. Implement SEO optimizations
-10. Improve accessibility with better contrast ratios based on designer's input
 11. Swap placeholder container for country identifier and user avatar
+12. Implement SEO optimizations
+13. Improve accessibility with better contrast ratios based on designer's input
+14. Refine responsiveness based on specific mobile designs rather than assumptions
+15. Add a custom 404 page

-12. Clean up components to extract more common logic and keep them small - given the time constraints and to avoid needless complexity for a technical assessment, a more straightforward approach was used
+_Note: Given the time constraints and to avoid needless complexity for a technical assessment, a more straightforward approach was used in the current implementation._

 ## Performance Benchmarks